 With just 15 minutes of prep time, you can effortlessly make an absolutely delicious strawberry raspberry jam.
-Gather a cart of fresh summer fruit, your trusty Crockpot, and a box of pectin to make this easy recipe.
+Gather a cart of fresh summer fruit from the farmers market, your trusty crock pot, and a box of pectin to make this easy recipe.
 Add this jam to an array of baking recipes or use as a fruity spread on your muffins, breakfast toast, Hot Buttermilk Scones, or over a slice of this Brown Sugar Banana Bread!

 If fruity, homemade condiments and spreads are an important dietary consideration for you then this homemade crock-pot jam is certainly the way to go!
-In fact, you could also opt to further reduce the sugar content of this Crockpot Strawberry Raspberry Jam by using a “reduced-sugar” pectin without it affecting the outcome of your jam – one of many reasons to give this Strawberry Raspberry Jam a try today!
+In fact, you could also opt to further reduce the sugar content of this slow cooker jam by using a “reduced-sugar” pectin without it affecting the outcome of your jam – one of many reasons to give this Strawberry Raspberry Jam a try today!
+If you love using the crockpot to make jam, also try my Apricot Pineapple Jam – it’s to die for!

-Crockpot Strawberry Raspberry Jam is a sweet berry jam that’s made in the Crockpot.
+This slow cooker recipe is a sweet berry jam that’s made in the Crockpot or a slow cooker.
 It is an easy and convenient alternative to stovetop jam!
 Simply add the ingredients to the slow cooker and set to cook.
 When the timer goes off, you’ll have sweet and tart strawberry raspberry jam that can be stored in the fridge or even made ahead to store in the freezer as a strawberry freezer jam.
 You can process the jam in jars to store on the shelf as well.

 - 2 cups fresh crushed strawberries – it’s best to rinse and crush the strawberries and then measure